Nicole Scherzinger: 2010–2012: The X Factor and Killer Love

 In May 2010, Scherzinger and her dance partner Derek Hough won the tenth season of Dancing with the Stars.
-In July 2010, Scherzinger served as a guest judge on The X Factor UK, where she formed One Direction, by picking up the boys and insisting with other judges that the boys together would have been a smash.
-Her stint was "well-received by viewers and producers."
+In July 2010, Scherzinger served as a guest judge for Dannii Minogue and Cheryl Cole on The X Factor UK, where she formed One Direction, by picking up the boys and insisting with other judges that the boys together would have been a smash.
+Her stint was "well-received by viewers and producers".
 The following month, she portrayed Maureen in Neil Patrick Harris' Hollywood Bowl production of the rock musical Rent.
 Her performance in the musical received praise from critics, Charles McNulty of the Los Angeles Times wrote, "Scherzinger's powerhouse voice was meant for venues like the Bowl."
 In October 2010, Scherzinger released "Poison" as the lead single from the album, which peaked at number three on the UK Singles Chart, and announced her departure from the Pussycat Dolls to focus on her solo career.

 Her debut album, Killer Love, was released on March 21, 2011, in the United Kingdom.
 On the UK Albums Chart the album debuted and peaked at number eight and by November it sold over 140,000 copies.
 The album's second single, "Don't Hold Your Breath" became Scherzinger's first number-one single as a solo artist in the UK Singles Chart and its third single "Right There" reached number three.
 "Right There" was remixed to feature 50 Cent and peaked at number thirty-nine, remaining her highest-charting single on the Billboard Hot 100 as a lead artist.
 It was released as the lead single for the US version of Killer Love, however after a number of delays, the release was never materialized.